 A group of scammers under the company name ‘Red Lion House Ltd’ have been advertising fake student accommodation on their webpages to International students, and have asked students to pay a large deposit upfront to secure their accommodation for the upcoming academic year.
 Please do not book or pay for accommodation with this company.

-or worried that you’ve been affected by this scam, please contact the Advice & Guidance Team or University of London Housing Service to speak to a Housing Adviser who can help you with the process.
+If you are unsure or worried that you’ve been affected by this scam, please contact the Money & Housing Advice Team or University of London Housing Service to speak to a Housing Adviser who can help you with the process.

 Never hand over any money if you have not seen the property

 - Criminals posing as landlords might ask you to transfer money (to them or to yourself) as a means of proving that you can afford a property or to show that you’re not a 'timewaster’.
 This is a scam which is prevalent on internet message-boards.
 It should be reported to the website administrator or the police.

 - Services such as Western Union or Moneygram should never be used to transfer money to people that you do not know.